ndanielsen/aws_iot_kit/README.rst

-A commandline kit to jump start your work on AWS IoT projects
+A commandline kit to jump start your work on Python IoT projects

 * Free software: Apache Software License 2.0